socialvibe/Sheppard/README.md

 # Sheppard

-## Test app for Android TV and Fire TV TAR (TruexAdRenderer) integration
+## Reference app for Android TV and Fire TV TAR (TruexAdRenderer) integration

 This is an Android TV and Fire TV application exposing direct calls into `TruexAdRenderer` instances, enabling functional testing as well as prototyping.
 The application is set up with a simple activity and the calls in the `MainActivity` should be self-explanatory.